Wzey2000/EmbodiedUniT/README.md

 ## Data Setup
 ### Scene Datasets
-The scene datasets and task datasets used for training should be organized in the habitat-lab directory as follows:
+The scene datasets and task datasets used for training should be organized as follows:
 ```
-habitat-api (or habitat-lab)
+Any path
   └── data
       └── scene_datasets
           └── gibson_habitat
-              └── *.glb, *.navmeshs
+          |   └── *.glb, *.navmeshs
+          └── mp3d
+              └── 1LXtFkjw3qL
+              |    └── 1LXtFkjw3qL.glb
+              |    └── 1LXtFkjw3qL.navmesh
+              └── ... (other scenes)
 ```

 Then modify the task configuration file as follows so that the Habitat simulator can load these datasets:

 ```
-In vistargetnav_mp3d.yaml:
+For example, in objectnav_mp3d_il.yaml:
-SCENES_DIR: "Your_habitat_lab_dir/data/scene_datasets"
+SCENES_DIR: "path/to/data/scene_datasets"
 ```

 ## Training and Evaluation Dataset Setup
 ```
-habitat-api (or habitat-lab)
+Any path
   └── data
       └── datasets
       │   └── pointnav